Local authority shareholder group opposes AstraZeneca pay deal

-BRIEF-Outgoing Capita CEO says strategy to remain intact, dividend not under threat

-* Outgoing Capita CEO Andy Parker says strategy will remain intact, strategy decided by board not by CEO

-LONDON, April 15 A group that represents local pension funds in Britain is recommending that its members vote against the pay package of AstraZeneca's new chief executive.
+LONDON A group that represents local pension funds in Britain is recommending that its members vote against the pay package of AstraZeneca's (AZN.L) new chief executive.

 Pascal Soriot, who took over at the drugmaker in October, received a package that included 4 million pounds in shares payable in up to eight years to compensate him for his forfeited bonus from his previous employer.

-Urging its members to vote against the package next week, the Local Authority Pension Fund Forum (LAPFF) said on Monday it had calculated Soriot's total pay for only three months of work to be 6.5 million pounds ($10 million).
+Urging its members to vote against the package next week, the Local Authority Pension Fund Forum (LAPFF) said on Monday it had calculated Soriot's total pay for only three months of work to be 6.5 million pounds.

 AstraZeneca declined to comment directly, but said its remuneration policy promoted long-term growth in shareholder value.